-The CY7C1303AV18 and CY7C1306AV18 are 1.8V Synchronous Pipelined SRAMs equipped with QDRTM architecture.
+The CY7C1302CV25 is a 2.5V Synchronous Pipelined SRAM equipped with QDRTM architecture.
 QDR architecture consists of two separate ports to access the memory array.
-The Read port has dedicated Data Outputs to support Read operations and the Write Port has dedicated Data inputs to support Write operations.
+The Read port has dedicated data outputs to support Read operations and the Write Port has dedicated data inputs to support Write operations.
 Access to each port is accomplished through a common address bus.
 The Read address is latched on the rising edge of the K clock and the Write address is latched on the rising edge of $\overline{K}$ clock.
 QDR has separate data inputs and data outputs to completely eliminate the need to "turn-around" the data bus required with common I/O devices.
-Accesses to the CY7C1303AV18/ CY7C1306AV18 Read and Write ports are completely independent of one another.
+Accesses to the CY7C1302CV25 Read and Write ports are completely independent of one another.
 All accesses are initiated synchronously on the rising edge of the positive input clock (K).
-In order to maximize data throughput, both Read and Write ports are equipped with Double Data Rate (DDR) interfaces.
-Therefore, data can be transferred into the device on every rising edge of both input clocks (K and $\overline{K}$ ) and out of the device on every rising edge of the output clock (C and $\overline{C}$ , or K and K when in single clock mode) thereby maximizing performance while simplifying system design.
-Each address location is associated with two 18-bit words (CY7C1303AV18) or two 36-bit words (CY7C1306AV18) that burst sequentially into or out of the device.
+In order to maximize data throughput, both Read and Write ports are equipped with DDR interfaces.
+Therefore, data can be transferred into the device on every rising edge of both input clocks (K and $\overline{K}$ ) and out of the device on every rising edge of the output clock (C and $\overline{C}$ , or K and $\overline{K}$ in a single clock domain) thereby maximizing performance while simplifying system design.
+Each address location is associated with two 18-bit words that burst sequentially into or out of the device.

 Depth expansion is accomplished with a Port Select input for each port.
-Each Port Selects allow each port to operate independently.
+Each Port Select allows each port to operate independently.

 All synchronous inputs pass through input registers controlled by the K or K input clocks.
-All data outputs pass through output registers controlled by the C or C input clocks.
+All data outputs pass through output registers controlled by the C or $\overline{C}$ (or K or $\overline{K}$ in a single clock domain) input clocks.
 Writes are conducted with on-chip synchronous self-timed write circuitry.